-This section covers advanced migration modes that you can use to migrate specific parts of your NSX Data Center for vSphere environment without the need to deploy an extra hardware, such as separate compute clusters, in your destination NSX-T Data Center environment.
+This section covers advanced migration modes that you can use to migrate specific parts of your NSX-V environment without the need to deploy an extra hardware, such as separate compute clusters, in your destination NSX-T environment.

-For example: Your organization might prefer to create a new NSX-T Data Center topology and configure the NSX-T Edges and other networking services manually without using the migration coordinator.
-For instance, you can deploy NSX-T Edge nodes on existing NSX-v hosts.
+For example: Your organization might prefer to create a new NSX-T topology and configure the NSX-T Edges and other networking services manually without using the migration coordinator.
+For instance, you can deploy NSX-T Edge nodes on existing NSX-V hosts.

-As you are doing an in-place migration of only the DFW configuration and compute hosts, the migration coordinator does not define the NSX-T topology.
-You have the flexibility to define your own NSX-T topology.
-In other words, the supported migration topologies that are explained in the End-to-End Migration of NSX Data Center for vSphere section of this Guide are not relevant for this in-place migration.
+As you are doing an in-place migration of only the DFW configuration and compute hosts, you have the flexibility to define your own NSX-T topology.
+In other words, the supported fixed topologies mentioned in Fixed Topologies Supported for End-to-End Migration are not relevant for this in-place migration.